-The Brazilian domestic auto industry started, back in late 50s, on the wrong foot.
+(first posted 5/14/2015) Back in late 50s, the Brazilian domestic auto industry started out on the wrong foot.
 The first generation of cars produced in Brazil were largely European models, some of which had succeeded very well in their original countries.
 They were mostly flimsy and prone to breakdown (think Renault Dauphine).
-This explains the rise and dominance of the unstoppable VW beetle, thanks to its rugged German engineering.
+This explains the rise and dominance of the unstoppable VW Beetle, thanks to its rugged German engineering.

 The American brands in other hand saw the Brazilian market as a good opportunity for trucks and pick-up trucks.
 Ford and Chevy were right in this approach, but just for a while.
 After some years of suffering we were eager for better passenger cars, other than the Beetle.